 Species: Named after the islands, humboldt penguins are native to the area.
 They can also be found in Peru, as we’ve just seen.

-How to get there: You need to get to Punta de Choros, around 6 hours drive from Santiago.
+How to get there: You need to get to Punta de Choros, around a 6-hour drive from Santiago.
 From there, there are plenty of boats and excursions you can book.
 Many will also do pick-up.

 It’s time to venture to the awe and beauty of the island of Tierra del Fuego, right at the bottom of Argentina.